 Start the day with biscuits and almond gravy at Vita Café, an omnivore diner serving breakfast, lunch and dinner in the Alberta Arts District.

 Anyone who appreciates vegetables must visit the Portland Farmers Market, where the freshest seasonal produce — from asparagus to zucchini — stands side-by-side with baked goods, cheeses and prepared foods like tamales and hand pies.

 The city’s growing selection of vegan eateries includes Blossoming Lotus in the Irvington neighborhood, where you’ll find satisfying international dishes like Jamaican jerk tempeh, pad Thai and lasagna with seasonal vegetables and tofu ricotta.

 Sandwiches with house-made seitan and vegan baked goods attract diners to southeast’s Sweetpea Baking Company, while downtown’s Petunia’s Pies & Pastries offer vegan and gluten-free delights as well as beer, wine and cocktails.
-Also in southeast, vegans enjoy the Mediterranean-inspired organic fare at Portobello Vegan Trattoria.
 And Papa G’s Vegan Organic Deli offers up salads, sandwiches and raw specialties for lunch and dinner, to go or to enjoy on the sunny patio.

 At The Bye and Bye, a vegan bar on Northeast Alberta Street, late-night noshes range from healthy (barbecue tofu with greens and black-eyed peas) to rib-sticking (a “chili pie” of vegetarian chili over corn chips, topped with vegan sour cream).
 Its sister bar Sweet Hereafter, on Southeast Belmont Street, also offers vegan bar snacks and a great patio.